 Approximately 16,858 procedures were done in 2012 using donor eggs, and with birthrates for U.S. women ages 40 to 44 hitting their highest point since 1967, donor egg usage will continue to rise.

-"Advancements in frozen donor egg have given many women the opportunity to have the child they dream of," says Heidi Hayes, CEO of Donor Egg Bank USA.
+"Advancements in frozen donor egg have given many women the opportunity to have the child they dream of," says Heidi Hayes, Executive Vice President of California Cryobank's Donor Egg Bank.
 Hayes should know — she has had two children through donor egg.
 She offers nine little-known facts about using frozen donor egg to have a child: